panrg/path-properties/draft-irtf-panrg-path-properties.md

 Path selection can be done both by hosts and by entities within the network:
 A network (e.g., an AS) can adjust its path selection for internal or external routing based on path properties.
-In BGP, the Multi Exit Discriminator (MED) attribute is used in the decision-making process to select which path to choose among those having the same AS PATH length and origin {{RFC4271}}; in a path aware network, instead of using this single MED value, other properties such as Link Capacity or Link Usage could additionally be used to improve load balancing or performance {{I-D.ietf-idr-performance-routing}}.
+In BGP, the Multi Exit Discriminator (MED) attribute is used in the decision-making process to select which path to choose among those having the same AS PATH length and origin {{RFC4271}}; in a path-aware network, instead of using this single MED value, other properties such as Link Capacity or Link Usage could additionally be used to improve load balancing or performance {{I-D.ietf-idr-performance-routing}}.

 ## Protocol Selection